eftpos Payments Australia Limited (ABN 37 136 180 366)

 - where you have consented to that disclosure;

-- to our service providers (including web hosting, database hosting, product and application testing and payment processing entities located in Australia, the United States of America, Singapore, Taiwan, the United Kingdom and The Netherlands) and other third parties (located in Australia) for a Purpose.
+- to our service providers (including web hosting and database hosting in Australia, the United States of America, the United Kingdom and The Netherlands, product and application testing in Australia and Taiwan and payment processing entities located in Australia and the United States of America, ) for a Purpose.
 We have entered into agreements with each of these entities which require compliance with the Privacy Act 1988 (C’th) and include provisions designed to give your personal information at least the same level of protection as we provide;

 - to our members (which are banks and retailers and their aggregators), as necessary, to enable us to provide any of our products or services to you or answer enquiries and administer governance activities related to our rules.
 These entities are also bound by the Privacy Act 1988 (C’th) and have their own privacy policies, and will observe these when using your personal information;